DeeJayLSP/pixel-ultima-font/README.md

 It includes most Latin-1 characters plus Esperanto.

 Contributions are currently not accepted since the author doesn't have a way to verify font diffs, but you can make your own modification of it through font editors.
+Sources are included as Birdfont files.

 Changelog and contributors info can be found at the FONTLOG file.
 If you do modify the font, please state it there.